bloomberg/container-timing/README.md

 ## Considered alternatives

-### Element Timing every where
+### Element Timing everywhere

 Element Timing can be applied to any element by the developer, but is too limited in what it can support.
-Developers wanting to measure when a component is ready would need to apply the attribute to every element which is cumbersome and sometimes in-feasible (when the component is not authored by them).
+Developers wanting to measure when a component is ready would need to apply the attribute to every element which is cumbersome and sometimes infeasible (when the component is not authored by them).
 On top of this, element timing wouldn't take into account new elements coming into the DOM at a later stage.

 ### Largest Contentful Paint

-For the reasons mentioned in the [Motivation](#motivation), Largest Contentful Paint (LCP) isn't useful enough to time when specific parts of the page have loaded, it utilizes element-timing for its functionality and thus has the same shortcomings as element-timing.
+For the reasons mentioned in the [Motivation](#motivation), Largest Contentful Paint (LCP) isn't useful enough to time when specific parts of the page have loaded, it utilizes element timing for its functionality and thus has the same shortcomings as element timing.

 We looked into using a user-space polyfill instead of building a feature into the